 Just be aware that you might see your orders in multiple print providers.
 It’s nothing you need to worry about, but it can take you by surprise in the beginning.

-The Etsy and Printful integration is top notch and a great way to automate the running of your online store.
-I hope you have fun using it and bringing in money with your art.
+The Etsy and Printful integration is top notch and can be a great way to automate the running of your online store.
+I hope you have fun using it!